biscayan/TIL/Etc/paper.md

 - The Kaldi Speech Recognition Toolkit
 - Unsupervised Domain Adaptation via Domain Adversarial Training for Speaker Recognition
 - Using Accent-Spercific Pronunciation Modelling for Robust Speech Recognition
+- Word Beam Search: A connectionist Temporal Classification Decoding Algorithm
 ### Speech Synthesis
 - A review of deep learning based speech synthesis
 - Emotional Speech Synthesis With Rich And Granularized Control
 - Tacotron: Towards end-to-end speech synthesis
 - Wavenet: A Generative Model for Raw Audio
+### Natural Language Processing
+- Attention is all you need
 ### Linguistics
 - Accent as a Social Symbol
 - Calibrating rhythm: First language and second language studies